 Work with creators!
 (Sounds obvious, we know.)

 For the 2020 Vans Triple Crown of Surfing, surfers from around the world were encouraged to submit their own footage of their best waves from three different spots in Hawaii.
 The contest ran for four weeks (December 21 – January 18), and then concluded with a virtual awards ceremony where the hosts showed the best waves and talked to the winning surfers.
-It’s no secret that surfers make good content — they are content making machines — and that’s really the point.
+It’s no secret that surfers create good content — they are content making machines — and that’s really the point.
 If you want to guarantee that your event makes good content, you have to work with people that do it on a regular basis.
 Work with people that can bring in views, and who specialize in reaching a large audience.
 You might even get to hit the beach for a little while!

 Work with your audience to shape the content.

 The KCRW “This Album Saved My Teenage Years” event included KCRW DJs, past and present, telling stories alongside listeners about favorite albums from the past.
 Anyone could hop on the call and talk about their favorite records from when they were younger with people who know a lot about records — DJs.
 We liked that it wasn’t really a presentation or panel.
 It was more like a get together at a radio station, or a local bar, or venue, just to chat about music.
-The event also gave people who are not necessarily music professionals or DJs, a chance to help shape KCRW’s content.
+The event also gave people who are not necessarily music professionals or DJs, a chance to help shape KCRW’s next level content.
 As much as content is about sharing something you made, it’s also about giving other people in your community an opportunity share.
 And everyone a good story about their favorite song from their teenage years!

 Make something that is on-brand.